savman65/Crisp/README.md

 # Crisp App

 ## Usage:
-Navigate to https://github.com/savman65/Crisp/actions/workflows/crisp.yml for the github action which deploys the required azure infrastructure (storage account, acr, and aks), builds and pushes the python docker image, and then deploys the python app to kubernetes.
+Navigate to https://github.com/savman65/Crisp/actions/workflows/crisp.yml to run the github action which:
+- deploys the required azure infrastructure (storage account, acr, and aks)
+- builds and pushes the python docker image
+- deploys the python app to kubernetes
+- runs a test by pushing a sample csv to the storage account and then verifies that it can download the corresponding parquet file

+## External User Test
-For the next part you'll need a sas key to the storage account key (shared in my email)
+You'll need a sas key to the storage account key (shared in my email)

 The following script will copy a csv file to the storage account using azcopy, then it will use azcopy again to retrieve the corresponding parquet file

-###MAC instructions:
+### MAC instructions:
 it is assumed you have brew installed on your mac.

 ```